ponchama/docs/docs/modems/modem-m64-protocol.md

 For Water Linked Modem-M64 the payload size is 8 bytes.

-In order for two modems to communicate they must be configured to use different roles (A/B).
+In order for two modems to communicate they must be configured to use different roles (A/B) on the same channel.
+The modem with role A will always transmit data packets.
+The modem will role B will listen until it detects a packet from a modem of role A.
+It will then start transmitting responses back to the modem with role A.
+The modem with role B will go back to listen mode if several consecutive packets from the modem with role A cannot be decoded (ie signal is lost).

 ## Commands